4.80 from 5 votes

 Can I Substitute Something Else For The Molasses?

 Molasses has a very specific flavor, but it is an ingredient that most home cooks and bakers don’t use a ton of.
 That sometimes makes it hard to keep an entire bottle for just a few recipes.
-If you do buy a bottle of molasses for these cookies, try these Chocolate Gingerbread Cookies with your extra molasses.
+If you do buy a bottle of molasses for these cookies, try these chocolate gingerbread cookies or these gingerbread rice krispie treats with your extra molasses.

 Here are some ideas from Recipe Lion for what to substitute for Molasses.
 I have not tried any of these ideas in this specific recipe (If you try it, let me know in the comments how it went!)
 Know that the flavor will be different if you make a substitution, but the cookies will still be delicious.